soverenio/docs/docs/source/getting-started/quick-start.rst

          Currently, Soveren only supports Kubernetes deployments.
 For other deployment options, contact us at support@soveren.io

-2. Apply the Soveren Gateway manifest and configmap:
+2. Apply the Soveren gateway manifest and configmap:

    ::

         kubectl apply -f https://raw.githubusercontent.com/soverenio/deployment/master/gateway/kubernetes/install.yaml -f https://raw.githubusercontent.com/soverenio/deployment/master/gateway/kubernetes/replicator-configmap.yaml

-3. Сonfigure Soveren Gateway to proxy the traffic for your services.
+3. Сonfigure Soveren gateway to proxy the traffic for your services.

    Edit the ``replicator`` configmap and set the ``url`` parameter in the section ``services`` to point to your service: